-The HPCS faculty members have strong expertise in clinical science and health psychology, across a number of areas: psychosocial determinants of physical and mental health and illness; stress, coping, and adjustment to chronic illness; suicide and depression; addiction, self and identity in illness; neurobiological bases of emotion function and dysfunction; social-cognitive risk factors for mental disorders; the neurobiology of affect and stress; adherence to treatment; health communication; and health disparities.
+HPCS faculty members are researchers who have strong expertise in clinical science and health psychology, across a number of areas: psychosocial determinants of physical and mental health and illness; stress, coping, and adjustment to chronic illness; suicide and depression; addiction, self and identity in illness; neurobiological bases of emotion function and dysfunction; social-cognitive risk factors for mental disorders; the neurobiology of affect and stress; adherence to treatment; health communication; and health disparities.
 Within these areas, research training in our program spans diverse populations with regard to gender, sexual orientation, race/ethnicity, and socioeconomic background.
 Faculty information can be found here.

 What type of jobs do students go into after graduation?

 Our program is new, and we therefore do not yet have our own outcome data.
 Graduates of similar programs are strong candidates for faculty positions in academic psychology departments, medical schools, and schools of public health.
 Graduates also will be well-positioned to join multidisciplinary clinical and research teams in many medical fields (e.g., oncology, psychiatry).
 Many health and clinical psychologists focus on prevention through research and clinical interventions designed to foster physical and mental health, and reduce the risk of disease.
 Others work on evidence-based policy initiatives.

 This is a full-time program.
 In addition to coursework, students will be actively involved in research and may have teaching responsibilities.
 This requires a full time commitment.

 Can I take all of my classes in the evening?